Suspect in killing of New York police officer was wanted man

 Holder and other officers had responded to reports on Tuesday night that several people were shooting at one another.

-He and his partner, Omar Wallace, encountered Howard on the overpass, and Howard fired a single shot, striking Holder in the head, police said.
-Wallace returned fire, and Howard was arrested a few blocks away with a gunshot wound to his leg, police said.
+He and his partner encountered Howard on the overpass, and Howard fired a single shot, striking Holder in the head, police said.
+Holder’s partner, Omar Wallace, returned fire, and Howard was arrested a few blocks away with a gunshot wound to his leg, police said.

 Howard is also a suspect in the Sept.
 1 shooting of a gang member in East Harlem.
 Police said detectives had made numerous attempts to arrest him but had failed to locate him.